- 1 Top 6 Best Smoke and Carbon Monoxide Detector Compared

 Though the sensors are rated to last for ten years, which is nice, the warranty is only for two years, which is okay, but lower than most other products on this list.
 Additionally, this is an extremely expensive product, which could be an issue if you have a large home you are looking to fill with multiple sensors.
 It’s a great addition to your other smart home and automation gear.

 #2 First Alert Hardwired Smoke and Carbon Monoxide Detector – Honorable MentionWHY WE LIKE IT: Features extremely accurate photoelectric sensors, a wired form factor that contains a battery backup, for when the power goes out, and comes with a lengthy warranty of seven years.
 This is a great wired unit that doubles down on safety, thanks to the battery backup.

-The First Alert Hardwired Smoke and Carbon Monoxide Detector is packed with a suite of photoelectric sensors, which accurately detect trace amounts of both smoke and carbon monoxide.
-The unit can connect wirelessly with other alarms you’ve installed in your home, so they’ll all go off at once in the case of a problem.
+The First Alert Hardwired Smoke and Carbon Monoxide Detector is packed with a suite of photoelectric sensors as well as an electrochemical carbon monoxide sensor, which accurately detect trace amounts of both smoke and carbon monoxide and makes sure you stay safe from carbon monoxide poisoning.
+The unit can connect wirelessly with other alarms you’ve installed in your smart home system, so they’ll all go off at once in the case of a problem.
 The company also throws in a lengthy seven year warranty, which is fantastic.